 Covered California will provide more financial assistance thanks to the recently passed American Rescue Plan.
 The American Rescue Plan provides new and expanded subsidies to Californians.
 The new law ensures that everyone eligible will pay no more than 8.5% of their income on their health premiums.

 The new special enrollment period allows individuals to sign up for coverage through Covered California without experiencing a qualifying life event, such as moving or loss of insurance.
 Anyone who meets Covered California’s eligibility requirements can sign up for coverage through December, and coverage will begin on the first day of the following month they enroll.

-It’s important to learn more about your options, including physician network, prices, benefits and financial assistance available.
-Take the time to carefully review all of the options presented through Covered California.
+Learn more about your options through Covered California, including physician network, prices, benefits and financial assistance available.

-To help guide you in this process, we’ve answered some of the most commonly asked Covered California questions.
+To help guide you in this process, check these commonly asked Covered California questions.

 A: A special-enrollment period is also known as a qualifying event, such as loss of insurance coverage, marriage or birth of a baby or adoption of a child.
 When an individual experiences a qualifying event, they are able to sign up for health insurance outside of the open enrollment period.
 California has designated the coronavirus pandemic as a qualifying event.